snowkeep/hands-down/README.md

 [Miryoku](https://github.com/manna-harbour/qmk_firmware/blob/miryoku/users/manna-harbour_miryoku/miryoku.org)
 layout and some of my own ideas.
 A conventionally-shaped keyboard also pretty-much eliminates thumb layer control.
 The standalone numpad is currently disabled (use the layer one).
-I don't like the current symbol layer, so expect that to change.

-There are reference, pg and py implementations of each.
+There are reference, pg and py implementations for kmonad and MKLC.
 The pg versions have symbols and numbers modified to match [Programmer's Dvorak](https://www.kaufmann.no/roland/dvorak/).
 The py versions are more like the Workman-P numbers/symbols (regular placement but shift-swapped), however [/{ and ]/} haven't been swapped and :/; have.
 That makes it better for Python.
+I haven't adopted Alan's number ordering yet - I use a tiling window manager and the cognitive overhead of a new layout and getting to my workspaces is too much, right now.

 Implementations:
-   * kmonad config for a 104-key ANSI Dvorak keyboard with 3 CTRL keys, capslock and an ESC tap-mod on the home CTRL.
+   * kmonad config for a 104-key ANSI Dvorak keyboard with 3 CTRL keys, capslock and an ESC tap-mod on the home CTRL. (previous version of HD ~2021-04-10)
-   * Microsoft Keyboird Layout Creator (no tap mods)
+   * Microsoft Keyboard Layout Creator (no tap mods) (previous version of HD ~ 2021-04-10)
+   * Iris QMK source (up to date as of 2021-04-17)

 Coming soon:
    * [Iris](https://keeb.io/collections/iris-split-ergonomic-keyboard) keyboard files.